 Michigan is a special place to be in the heart of nature.
 It offers expansive grasslands, lively forests, and miles of pristine beaches.

-Truthfully, there are many more to add to this list of hiking places in Michigan.
+Truthfully, there are many more to add to this list of hiking places.
 In fact, Michigan’s fertile lands make for some beautiful scenery.
 However, it can be overwhelming choosing from so many great options.
-So to narrow down the list, the above are nine of the most noteworthy in Michigan.
+So to narrow down the list, the above are ten of the most noteworthy in Michigan.

 The state features an impressive amount of lakes and wildlife.
 In effect, the rest of the world is still slowly discovering Michigan as the treasure that it is.